 Today, I know how to strike a balance between personal development, work and the occasional time off.
 I maintain a relentless drive not only to create more successful ventures but also to expand my own awareness by constantly optimizing my routines and business systems.

-I’m only 26 and have many years left on my journey.
-However, I’m happy to share the experiences, experiments, research and discoveries that have emerged to put me here and caused you to read this very page.
+I’m still young, and have many years left on my journey.
+However, I’m happy to share the experiences, experiments, research, and discoveries that have emerged to put me here and caused you to read this very page.
 My hope is that you’ll either be inspired, motivated or simply find the resources you need to define your own adventure.

 I leave you with a rather short video of some of my favorite quotes put together by my amazing team.